Books

 Why did U.S. policymakers work hard to secure approval from the United Nations and regional institutions such as NATO for major military interventions in the Balkans (1995, 1999), Haiti (1994), and Libya (2011), while they made only limited efforts to gain such approval for the 2003 Iraq War?
 This book focuses on the role of civil-military relations and related bureaucratic bargaining.

 Drawing on declassified documents and more than 100 interviews that I conducted with senior policymakers, I demonstrate that pro-intervention civilian leaders frequently downplay the costs of overseas combat missions and are inclined to bypass multilateral institutions out of a desire to maximize U.S. freedom of action.
-Yet, the calculus of these civilian leaders is likely to change when top U.S. generals and admirals push back against rash intervention plans by raising legitimate concerns about the operational cost, thereby threatening to tilt the bureaucratic balance of power in Washington toward non-intervention.
-In such circumstances, I argue, even the most pro-intervention civilian leaders can be expected to become more favorable to multilateral cooperation; indeed, they will often seek endorsements from the UN and regional multilateral institutions to lock in support from international allies and partners, thus reassuring the military about burden sharing and maximizing the likelihood that the intervention will ultimately go ahead.
+Yet the calculus of these civilian leaders is likely to change when top U.S. generals and admirals push back against rash intervention plans, raising concerns about the operational cost and thus threatening to tilt the bureaucratic balance of power in Washington toward non-intervention.
+In such circumstances, I argue, even the most pro-intervention civilian leaders can be expected to become more favorable to multilateral cooperation; indeed, they will often seek endorsements from the UN and regional multilateral institutions to lock in support from international allies and partners, thereby reassuring the military about burden sharing and maximizing the likelihood that the intervention will ultimately go ahead.
 By contrast, when top generals and admirals do not express serious concerns, because they agree that a rapid (and unilateral) use of force is warranted, or they are in thrall to bellicose civilian leaders (as during the run-up to the 2003 Iraq War), the United States is less likely to place a premium on multilateralism as a catalyst for burden sharing and more likely to bypass relevant multilateral institutions.

 French Interventions in Africa: Reluctant Multilateralism